ipfs/specs/src/http-gateways/trustless-gateway.md

 other parameters, and use it in responses when client did not explicitly specify any matching preference.

-A Gateway MAY choose to implement only some of the parameters and return HTTP 400 Bad Request or 406 Not Acceptable when client requested a response with unsupported content type variant.
+A Gateway MAY choose to implement only some parameters and return HTTP 400 Bad Request or 406 Not Acceptable when a client requested a response with unsupported content type variant.

 A Client MUST verify `Content-Type` returned with CAR response before